jezewski/rails6_scaffold/README.md

 If you would like to rename the project simply run `bundle install` and then `DISABLE_SPRING=1 rails g rename:into your_new_app_name`.
 This will create a new folder with your project, make sure to search for `Rails6Scaffold` and `rails6_scaffold `in all files because there will be a few places that you will need to manually change the name.

+Here is a list of files found that will need to be manually updated after running the Rename gem:

+- `app/views/layouts/application.html.erb`
+- `config/cable.yml`
+- `config/environments/production.rb`
+- `package.json`

 A generic home page was created to view the Bootstrap color themes.
 Simply delete the `app/views/home` folder, delete `app/controllers/home_controller.rb` file and remove the entry in the `config/routes.rb` file when you are finished setting up everything.

 Here is a list of the development gems added to this project.